 Joining our annual gatherings will expose you to the organisational and theological diversity which is alive in the Uniting Church in Australia.
 This is a unique learning, reflection and leadership opportunity.

-This is a adult learning experience where members of the group lead, submit papers and offer reflections.
-We are not running a flash conference with external speakers to entertain you.
-We know that each member brings their own experience and knowledge which we are setting out to share and deepen.
+This is a adult learning environment where members of the group submit papers, lead and offer reflections.
+We are not running a conference with external speakers to entertain you.
+We know that each member brings their own experience and knowledge which we are setting out to share and deepen our own knowledge.

 UMMN provides an opportunity for those working in Uniting Church missions and agencies with particular responsibility for mission and culture, to connect, dialogue, engage and reflect on the policies and practices of the Uniting Church in its ministry with people, in particular in community services.
 The network will: